This blog covers how to set up a Couchbase Analytics cluster in under 5 clicks and create a real-time visualization dashboard with Tableau.

 2. How to use a Tableau visualization tool to create a real-time dashboard of the situation on the ground

 As a part of the demo, I created a JSON data model to represent real-time information being sent by each car on the road.
 As is the case with most JSON data models, nested objects and arrays are very much a part of the data being sent back to the car.
 For example, I have modeled the tire pressure readings as an array: if the fictitious car company started manufacturing bikes with 2 wheels or trucks with 6 wheels, the data model would not need any changes.

 Try it out in 5 clicks: Setting up a cluster with Couchbase Analytics

 If you are new to Couchbase, you can download Couchbase Server 6.0 and try this on your own.
 You can choose to install Couchbase on a single machine or install a cluster.
 The instructions below are for adding a new node to a cluster.
 If you are running everything on a single machine, please ensure that data and analytics services are running on the node.

 Use the “cbimport” utility to import this dataset in your own Couchbase 6.0 cluster.
 The command to do this on the Mac is:

 /Applications/Couchbase\ Server.app/Contents/Resources/couchbase-core/bin/cbimport json -c <cluster_host_name_or_IP> -u <username> -p <password> -b cars -f lines -d file://<unzipped_list.json_file> -g "#UUID#"

 For your environment, please refer to the cbimport docs.

-Now that you’ve got the readings from the cars on the road available in the operational cluster, let’s add an analytics node to the cluster to start exploring and analyzing the readings being sent in real time.
-You’ll need to login to Couchbase admin console to follow the steps below.
+Now that you’ve got the readings from the cars on the road available in the operational cluster, let’s add an analytics node to the cluster to start exploring and analyzing the readings being sent in real-time.
+You’ll need to login to the Couchbase admin console to follow the steps below.
 You can also follow along with the demo video mentioned above.

 - Click on “Add Server” on the top right corner of your screen.